 How a Concussion Affects the Brain

-The brain is the control center for the entire body, so when it is impaired in any way, a variety of symptoms can occur.
-Concussion symptoms tend to fall into two broad categories — symptoms that can be observed by someone else and symptoms that are reported by the person with the concussion.
+The brain is the control center for the entire body, so when it gets injured in any way, multiple symptoms can occur.
+Symptoms of a traumatic brain injury tend to fall into two broad categories: behaviors that can be observed by someone else and abnormal sensations that are reported by the person with the injury.

 • Can’t remember what happened before or after the hit or fall